Last updated: June 17, 2026

 What families may pay

-WCCC copays are based on income bands.
-The current DCYF copay table lists monthly copays of $0, $65, $90, $165, and a $215 level for certain reapplications above 60% SMI.
-Do not use an old chart from a blog or a screenshot.
-Check the official table when you apply.
+WCCC copays are based on income bands and family size.
+The current DCYF copay table lists monthly copay levels of $0, $65, $90, $165, and a $215 level reserved for certain reapplications.
+Do not rely on old screenshots because the table can change.
+Your approval notice should show your copay, authorized provider, care start date, and authorized hours.

 How to apply for WCCC

 You can apply online through Washington Connection or call 844-626-8687 for the DCYF Child Care Contact Center.
-The state subsidy page also points families to multilingual phone help.
-Phone help is useful if your work hours change, your pay is not steady, or you are not sure which activity to list.
+The state child care subsidy page also points families to multilingual phone help.
+Washington Connection can screen for several public benefits, including food, cash, child care, medical assistance for some people, Medicare Savings Programs, and long-term care.

 How to find child care that works with your subsidy

-Use DCYF’s license records before you choose a provider.
-Child Care Check shows licensing status and history for licensed providers.
-It is not a promise that a program is perfect, but it is an important safety step.
+Before you choose, use DCYF Child Care Check to review licensing status and history for licensed providers.
+Child Care Check is not a promise that a program is perfect, but it is a key safety step.

 Watch out

-Do not assume a provider accepts WCCC just because the provider is licensed.
-Ask the provider and confirm the provider is connected to your subsidy case before care begins.
+Do not assume a provider accepts WCCC because the provider is licensed.
+Ask the provider directly, confirm any deposits or extra fees in writing, and make sure the provider is connected to your subsidy case before care begins.

 Free preschool and early learning options

-If your child is 3 or 4, also check ECEAP.
-ECEAP is Washington’s state-funded preschool program for eligible children.
-It is free for eligible families and can include preschool, family support, and help connecting to health and development services.
+If your child is 3 or 4, check ECEAP as well as WCCC.
+ECEAP is Washington’s free state-funded preschool program for eligible families.
+It can include preschool, family support, and connections to health and development services.
+Apply through a local ECEAP provider.

 Seattle and King County options

-Some families earn too much for WCCC but still cannot afford care.
-Local programs can help, but they have strict rules and may have limited funding.
+Some families earn too much for WCCC or cannot make WCCC work with their provider.
+Local programs can help, but they have strict rules and limited provider networks.

 | Program | Who it may help | Reality check |